cdelker/schemdraw/docs/usage/placement.rst

 Elements can also be placed starting at the anchor point of another existing element.
-The :py:class:`SchemDraw.Element` object returned from the `add` function contains attributes defining the x, y coordinates of the element's anchors.
+The :py:class:`schemdraw.Element` object returned from the `add` function contains attributes defining the x, y coordinates of the element's anchors.
 For example, to draw an opamp and place a resistor on the output, store the return from `add`.
 Then set the `xy` parameter of the new element as the `out` attribute of the existing element:

 .. jupyter-execute::
     :hide-code:

-    d = SchemDraw.Drawing()
+    d = schemdraw.Drawing()

 .. jupyter-execute::
     :hide-output: